Do You Like Taking Selfies? #WordlessWednesday #Photography

 The Day I Almost Married Lara Croft

 What?
 I almost married Lara Croft?
-OK, I don’t mean, ‘the’, Lara Croft, do I, just somebody else with the same name as her?
+OK, I don’t mean ‘the’ Lara Croft, do I, just somebody else with the same name as her?

 I would spend countless evenings, nights, and weekends with Lara.
 It even got to the point that I would no longer go out on a Saturday night.
-Instead, I would spend the evening at home with Lara while my friends danced the night away, having fun, socialising, meeting new people, enjoying each others company, while I only had eyes for Lara.
+Instead, I would spend the evening at home with Lara while my friends danced the night away, having fun, socialising, meeting new people, and enjoying each other’s company, while I only had eyes for Lara.

-“Most of your friends don’t like me”, she’d told me the day it all went pear-shaped, and I’d realised that she was right.
+“Most of your friends don’t like me”, she’d told me the day it all went pear-shaped, and I’d realised she was right.
 I also learned that Lara had put quite a big gap between my friends and me and that I was almost losing them and my life!
 Not only that, but she’d also put a strain on another relationship, the most important one, the one I’d had since 1993 and, to this day, is stronger than ever.
-Would John ever forgive me?
+Would my partner ever forgive me?

 © 2015 Copyright-All rights reserved-hughsviewsandnews.com.